thewh1teagle/pico-setup/README.md

 It will build and upload automatically.

+That's it! 🎉

+If you want more enhancments, you can continue reading... ✨

-## Upload with picotool
+## Upload with picotool manually
 ```console
 picotool reboot -f -u
 picotool load -x main.uf2
 ```

-That's it! 🎉

-If you want more enhancments, you can continue reading... ✨

 ## Fix drivers for uploading with picotool
 1. Download [zadig](https://zadig.akeo.ie/)